hcassus/HomePlanner/README.md

 # TaskList

-Simple software to create a persistent tasklist.
+Simple software to create a persistent hrp.

 # How to start